 Ice should be applied to the affected area for the first 48 hours.
 Nonsteroidal anti-inflammatory drugs are recommended for about 4 weeks.

 Local injection of an anesthetic and steroid in the bicipital groove can be given.
 The injection can be repeated after a month if the relief is lacking.
 Overhead activities should be restricted for 30 days after the injection.

 There is an increased risk of biceps tendon rupture from repetitive injections.

 The maintenance phase concentrates on the patient developing increased strength and endurance on the affected side with continued isotonic and isokinetic stretching.
-Limited participation sports activities is allowed.
+Limited participation in sports activities is allowed.

-Usually the patient does not require surgical intervention which should be considered only after a 6-month trial of conservative care has failed.
+Usually, the patient does not require surgical intervention which should be considered only after a 6-month trial of conservative care has failed.
 Arthroscopic decompression and acromioplasty is the usual procedure.

 Biceps tendon rupture older than 6 weeks is not repaired

 Most patients do well with the treatment.
-Degenerative changes, however, can develop in number of patients develop degenerative changes.
+Degenerative changes, however, can develop in a number of patients develop degenerative changes.
 About 10% will have spontaneous rupture of the biceps.

 Use of warm-up exercises, stretching and strengthening exercises and the use of proper techniques can prevent bicipital tendonitis.